Paula Amorim: Career

 Galp Energia is a group of Portuguese companies in the energy sector, with activities ranging from the exploration and production of oil and natural gas, to the refining and distribution of petroleum products, to the distribution and sale of natural gas and to the generation of energy power.
 It is currently one of the largest companies in Portugal.
 Amorim Energia, B.V., Of which Paula Amorim is an Administrator, is the main shareholder of Galp Energia, with a qualified holding of 33,34%.

 Amorim is also a shareholder and member of the Board of Directors of Tom Ford International and owner of multi-brand Fashion Clinic stores and the Italian brand Gucci franchise in Portugal.
 The latter two are part of the holding Amorim Luxury, SGPS, S.A.

-In 2019, Amorin was recognised as one of the 25 most influential women in Portugal.
+In 2019, Amorim was recognised as one of the 25 most influential women in Portugal.